Master of Education in Counseling

 All specializations are designed to provide students with the necessary counseling skills and external resources to provide individual, preventive, responsive and support services to counseling programs.

 Specialization I offers a M.Ed. in Counseling and the option to pursue certification in school counseling.
 All counseling classes can be applied to Texas professional licensure.
-The M.Ed. in School Counseling meets the requirements of the State Board of Educator Certification and follows the guidelines for certification in school counseling.* The Specialization III Clinical Mental Health Counseling track follows educational requirements for the Licensed Professional Counselor (LPC) credential in Texas.
+The M.Ed. in School Counseling meets the requirements of the State Board of Educator Certification and follows the guidelines for certification in school counseling.* The Specialization II Clinical Mental Health Counseling track follows educational requirements for the Licensed Professional Counselor (LPC) credential in Texas.
 The program is pursuing CACREP accreditation for Specialization II.

 For detailed descriptions of each area of focus within the M.Ed. in Counseling program, refer to the TCU Online Catalog.
 All classes are in-person and take place on the TCU campus; the majority of classes are held one evening per week during the fall and spring semesters.
 Some classes are offered in the summer, and usually take place every day (Monday-Thursday) for 3-4 weeks.
 Enrolled and prospective students may request syllabi to review by contacting Lori Kimball.